Last revised: April 22, 2021.

 The morning ritual involves freshly ground coffee and a seat at the kitchen table.
-Then I look outside past the thermometer and my eye catches the colours of the Japanese Maple and the contrasting spruce.
-And slicing right through are the colourful and vibrant flags.
+Then I look outside past the thermometer, and my eye catches the colours of the Japanese Maple and the contrasting spruce.
+And slicing right through is the string of colourful flags.
 I take in the scene and feel a calmness- all is right with the world.

 As I was putting together a series of posts on my walk in Sagarmatha National Park in NE Nepal (The High Passes of Everest Trek posts), I was initially struck by how often prayer flags popped up in my photos.
-A moment’s thought about what it was I was framing in my viewfinder- mountain peaks; temples; stupas (chortens is the Tibetan term) and cairns on the path; – and I realized I should have even more images with flags in them!
+I thought about what it was I was framing in my viewfinder- mountain peaks, temples, stupas (chortens is the Tibetan term) and cairns on the path; – and I realized I should have even more images with flags in them!

-The Tibetan belief is that the winds blow the positive energy of the prayers and chants imprinted on the flags into the world- and into all sentient beings they touch.
-As a result you’ll usually see the flags strung in high places where they can have maximum effect.
+The Tibetan belief is that the winds blow the positive energy of the prayers and chants imprinted on the flags into the world- and into all sentient beings that the winds touch.
+As a result, you’ll usually see the flags strung in high places where they can have maximum effect.

 What follows is a collection of my pix with prayer flags in them.
-Most are taken from hikes in the Annapurna and Khumbu region of Nepal, but you’ll also find flags fluttering in Patagonia, near Jasper in the Canadian Rockies, above the heads of chanting monks in Bohd Gaya in India, in the Christiania area of Copenhagen in Denmark, and in my neighbourhood above the eastern banks of the Don River in Toronto.
-Perhaps they will become cyber-prayer flags whose positive energy enters the hearts of all whose eyes they touch?
-A good Thanksgiving Day (Canadian version!) to all who visit!
+Most are taken from hikes in the Annapurna and Khumbu region of Nepal.
+Still, you’ll also find flags fluttering in Patagonia, near Jasper in the Canadian Rockies, above the heads of chanting monks in Bodh Gaya in India, in the Christiania area of Copenhagen in Denmark, and in my Riverdale neighbourhood above the eastern banks of the Don River in Toronto.
+Perhaps those pix will become cyberspace-prayer flags whose positive energy enters the lives of all whose eyes they touch?

-Each colour represents an element in the rather elaborate Tibetan Buddhist iconography and each colour has various traits associated with it.
-The following was culled from the internet and from Beer’s book.
+Each colour represents an element in the rather elaborate Tibetan Buddhist iconography, and each colour has various traits associated with it.
+The following was culled from the internet and from Robert Beer’s Handbook of Tibetan Buddhist Symbols.
 Let me know if you find any other good sources of info on what all of this means- I’ll add it to what is below.

 Blue sky health & longevity sapphire or lapis South